 I am extremely grateful to my family (especially Andrew), my friends and my colleagues in Botswana and Oxford for helping me get back out to the field.
 You all rock.
 Long may our adventures in science continue.

 Back when I was the size of a small hippopotamus, one of my research-funders suggested I write a blog about the challenges of being a scientist and a mother.
 Good idea I thought.
 Since then, there have been approximately 4 minutes to think about this ever again.
-The rest of the time I’m so busy trying to be a mother and a scientist there is barely time to wash…as my close friends may have noticed.
+The rest of the time I’m so busy trying to be a mother and a scientist there is barely time to wash or eat.
 Written in the small solitary hours between short sleeps, this is my two-pence worth on the subject for now.

 I spent my last hours before going into labour in a sediment lab with a lake core.
 I hadn’t really prepared well for becoming a mother and it was a bit like finding myself as an unwitting participant in an Ironman competition with only the NCT pamphlet and handbag full of water-wipes to get to the finish line.
 Without my friend Susie, who emptied the contents of her loft (Moses basket and all) on to our hallway a few weeks before my daughter arrived, the baby may well have been wearing an old cardigan and sleeping in a cardboard box.
 Thanks Sooz!
 At the time of writing I’m 6 months in to motherhood, I have a wardrobe defined by decorative drool, enough plastic crap to keep open a petrochemical plant and this evening, there was a poo on my bathroom floor.
 My particular 6-month-old gremlin also likes to wake up every night…...every…..single…..hour.
 She is, it seems, inured to exhaustion and goes about her day with great enthusiasm, smiling at me, the dog, random strangers in the street and inanimate objects around the house.
 Her zest for life is infectious and adorable and, as another science mum pointed out, an impressively effective evolutionary survival tactic.